 Canada Border Services Agency

-The convention’s website notes that something that’s illegal on Canadian streets is also illegal on convention grounds.
-Even legal weapons, such as metal swords, can get confiscated and be grounds to throw someone out.
 The convention’s weapons master is responsible for examining weapons and determining their admissibility and can order certain items to be turned into the event’s “weapons check” area.

 Carry a sword or knife in Canada

-The Montreal Comicon takes its cues from the Canada Border Services Agency, which has its own guide to prohibited weapons posted online.
-The CBSA has detailed information about what constitutes a prohibited bladed weapon, with explanations about butterflies also known as “balisong” knives, as well as weapons that are designed to look like “innocuous” objects.
-These knives include “knife combs” and other concealed blades under 30 centimetres, some of which are made to look like credit cards, lipstick cases, and regular pieces of jewellery.
+The Montreal Comicon takes its cues from the Canada Border Services Agency, which has its guide to prohibited weapons posted online.
+The CBSA has detailed information about what constitutes a prohibited bladed weapon, with explanations about butterflies, also known as “balisong” knives, and weapons designed to look like “innocuous” objects.

 (Source: Statistics Canada)